 All definitions, eligibility requirements, and other criteria of the ACR Forest Carbon Project Standard shall apply.
-This includes the definitions of "forest" and "Afforestation / Reforestation".
+This includes the definitions of "forest" and "Afforestation/Reforestation".
+ACR makes no operational distinction between Afforestation and Reforestation.

 4. Applicability

 This methodology is applicable to afforestation and reforestation ACR project activities that are implemented on degraded lands.